Spitfire Mk I Specifications

 Photo Description: Spitfire Mark IA, X4179 QV-B, of No. 19 Squadron, on the ground at Fowlmere, Cambridgeshire, as the pilot, F/O Francis N Brinsden, undertakes a cockpit check prior to take off, 21 September 1940.

-Following successful test flights at Martlesham Heath, the Air Ministry placed an order for 310 Spitfire aircraft.
-The Spitfire Mk I entered RAF service with No. 19 Squadron at RAF Duxford on August 4, 1938.
-Adored by its pilots, the new fighter was known for its speed, power, and exceptional maneuverability.
-The distinctive bubble canopy provided excellent visibility.
-The Spitfire’s performance was further enhanced by the introduction of a constant-speed propeller and increased access to 100 octane fuel from the United States.
-By July 1940, eighteen additional RAF squadrons were equipped with Spitfires.
+Following successful trials at Martlesham Heath, the Air Ministry placed an initial order for 310 aircraft.
+The Spitfire Mk I officially entered service with No. 19 Squadron at RAF Duxford on 4 August 1938.
+Fast, powerful, and highly manoeuvrable, the Spitfire was a favourite among pilots.
+The early variants benefited from a bubble-style canopy, which gave excellent all-round visibility, and its performance was further improved with the introduction of constant-speed propellers and the increased availability of 100-octane aviation fuel from the United States.
+By the summer of 1940, eighteen squadrons were equipped with Spitfires in time for the Battle of Britain.